Spirituality: Judaism

 Kabbalah (literally "receiving") is an esoteric method, discipline and school of thought of Judaism.
 Kabbalah is a set of esoteric teachings meant to explain the relationship between an unchanging, eternal and mysterious Ein Sof (no end) and the mortal and finite universe (his creation).
 Interpretations of Kabbalistic spirituality are found within Hasidic Judaism, a branch of Orthodox Judaism founded in 18th-century Eastern Europe by Rabbi Israel Baal Shem Tov.
 Hasidism often emphasizes the Immanent Divine presence and focuses on emotion, fervour, and the figure of the Tzadik.
 This movement included an elite ideal of nullification to paradoxical Divine Panentheism.

 The Musar movement is a Jewish spiritual movement that has focused on developing character traits such as faith, humility, and love.
 The Musar movement, first founded in the 19th century by Israel Salanter and developed in the 21st century by Alan Morinis and Ira F. Stone, has encouraged spiritual practices of Jewish meditation, Jewish prayer, Jewish ethics, tzedakah, teshuvah, and the study of musar (ethical) literature.

 Reform Judaism and Conservative Judaism have often emphasized the spirituality of Jewish ethics and tikkun olam, feminist spirituality, Jewish prayer, Torah study, ritual, and musar.

 Christianity

+Christian spirituality is the spiritual practice of living out a personal faith.
+Pope Francis offered several ways in which the calling of Christian spirituality can be considered: